-Best PC games to buy 2020: The top games to add to your collection
+Best PC games to buy 2022: Fantastic games to add to your collection

 Whether a game is good or not is often down to personal opinion, but we've crafted this list of fantastic PC games we've enjoyed that you might too.

 We've played and reviewed a range of games so you're bound to find something to suit.
-Whether you're looking for free-to-play Battle Royale, deeply engrossing RPGs or tactical shooters, we've got a bit of everything.
+Whether you're looking for free-to-play Battle Royale, deeply engrossing RPGs or tactical shooters, we've got a bit of everything here for you.

 Here then is our list of the best PC games you can get from a range of platforms, presented in no particular order.